We Analyzed the Future Direction of Boston Properties Inc. (BXP), Here is What We Found

-Boston Properties Inc. (NYSE:BXP) went up by 2.67% from its latest closing price compared to the recent 1-year high of $147.83.
-The company’s stock price has collected 4.76% of gains in the last five trading sessions.
-Press Release reported on 01/12/21 that Boston Properties to Release Fourth Quarter/FY 2020 Financial Results on January 26, 2021
+Boston Properties Inc. (NYSE:BXP) went up by 0.63% from its latest closing price compared to the recent 1-year high of $147.83.
+The company’s stock price has collected 5.68% of gains in the last five trading sessions.
+Press Release reported on 01/15/21 that Boston Properties Announces Redemption of 4.125% Senior Notes Due 2021

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.